The world is changing at

 "Yes, send them right in, Beverly," she called back out.
 Len's

-to go off in his head in anticipation of the meeting
+fireworks started going off in his head in anticipation of the meeting

-like the build-up to a New Year's Eve celebration when the clock is
+like the build-up to a New Year's Eve celebration in which the clock is

 With that, Beverly opened the door with a bright smile and